AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

         </dependency>
     ```

     This is the all of the public Java APIs exposed by AEM Core Components.
 AEM Core Components is a project maintained outside of AEM and therefore has a separate release cycle.
-For this reason it is a dependency that needs to included separately and is **not** included with the uber-jar.
+For this reason it is a dependency that needs to included separately and is **not** included with the `uber-jar` or `aem-sdk-api`.

     Like the uber-jar, the version for this dependency is maintained in the Parent reactor pom file located at `aem-guides-wknd/pom.xml`.